07 Sep Tea room rises from Younkers’ ashes as modern events venue

 “That’s the legacy of the tea room,” Mark Nelson said.
 “We want people to come and enjoy it.”

-And it’s not only a treasure for those who remember lunching at the tea room with their grandmothers as children.
+And it’s not only a treasure for those who remember lunching in the tea room with their grandmothers as children.

 “This is a chance to introduce the tea room to a whole new generation,” said Laura Fetter, general manager.